In the Beginning

 We couldn’t afford a honeymoon but anyway before the wedding we had gone to Europe, it was Dina’s first trip abroad and her first time flying too, something she still hates doing because of ‘the bumps’.
 We went first to London and then to Paris and then Amsterdam and had a marvelous time.

-After the wedding we made plans to try our fortune in England and so we again flew to London and moved in with my mum in her 13th floor apartment in a 20 floor council owned building near Swiss Cottage.
+After the wedding we made plans to try our fortune in England and so we again flew to London and moved in with my mum in her 13th floor apartment in a 20 floor council owned Bray Tower high rise apartment block near Swiss Cottage.
 Dina found work initially at a travel agents and then as a receptionist at Kibbutz Representatives in Golders Green in an office that sends English volunteers to work on Israeli kibbutz’s and I applied to join the Metropolitan Police.

 I myself did fail to ‘mind the doors’ one time as when on duty on the Northern Line.
 Dina and her dad, who had come to visit from Israel, came for a ride on my train and whilst chatting to them and not concentrating on my job I had closed the train doors and signaled for the driver to move off and then closed my guards door whilst my head was still outside the door with the tunnel wall rapidly approaching and with my head about to smash into it!
 I luckily managed to push the button, open the door and get my head back inside in the nick of time!
 After the initial shock it was laughs all round as I had a great big thick ring of black dirt all around my neck and uniform shirt from the door being jammed on me!